seidels/TiDeTree-Tutorial/README.md

 > **Topic for discussion**
-> Why may we want to allow for variable edit rates?
+> Do we want to allow for variable edit rates?
+Why or why not?
->
-> <details>
-    <summary>We may want to allow edit rates to vary for every datasetif if we expect that experimental conditions are different enough to lead to different clock rates.
-Another option is to allow the clock rates for every site to vary for instance if we expect that the genomic context has a large influence on the clock rate and differs for the sites. </summary>
-> </details>

 ### Set the clock model
 Now, we move to the *Clock Model* tab.
 For this relatively short experiment, we assume that the rate of editing did not change.
 Thus, we keep the "Strict Clock".